shopsys/shopsys/docs/upgrade/upgrade-instructions-for-exporting-of-products-to-elasticsearch-asynchronously.md

-# Upgrade Instructions for Calculation of Product Visibility asynchronously
+# Upgrade Instructions for Exporting of Products to Elasticsearch Asynchronously

 In ([#1321](https://github.com/shopsys/shopsys/pull/1321)) was calculation of product visibility changed to be calculated asynchronously.
 The change introduced many [BC breaks](/docs/contributing/backward-compatibility-promise.md) (many methods were moved or changed their signatures) so you need to follow the upgrading instructions.